 Are there people to help you navigate the PhB universe?
-Of course there are: The Science Administration Team handles all your administrative an enrollment questions.
-Please send any administrative enquiries to students.cos@anu.edu.auv that will be handled by the ANU College of Health & Medicine and ANU College of Science Student Administration team.
+Of course there are: The Science Administraion Team handles all your administrative an enrollment questions.
+Please send any administrative enquiries to science.enquiries@anu.edu.au that will be handled by the ANU College of Health & Medicine and ANU College of Science Student Administration team.